-Edgar H. Schein, a professor at the MIT Sloan School of Management, is the one of the most well known theorists working with organizational culture.
+Edgar H. Schein, a professor at the MIT Sloan School of Management, is one of the most well known theorists working with organizational culture.

 In his book: Organizational Culture and Leadership" (1992) Edgar H. Schein defined culture accordingly: